samueldsingh/data-engineering/interview_questions/10-strings.md

    - These methods create new strings rather than modifying the original string.

 Understanding that strings are immutable helps ensure the integrity of string data and prevents accidental modifications.
 If you need to modify a string, you must create a new string based on the existing one.
 This immutability property also promotes code stability, especially when dealing with multiple references to the same string object.

+Strings are immutable in Python, which means their values cannot be changed after they are created.
+This design decision has several reasons and benefits:

+1. **Hashability for Dictionary Keys:** Immutable objects, including strings, can be used as keys in dictionaries.
+Since dictionary keys should be unique and hashable (i.e., their hash value should not change), immutability ensures that the hash value of a string remains consistent.

+2. **Memory Efficiency:** Immutable objects allow for more efficient memory management.
+Once a string is created, its value is fixed and cannot be modified.
+This property allows Python to optimize memory usage, as it doesn't need to allocate extra memory for potential changes to the string's value.

+3. **Thread Safety:** Immutability makes strings thread-safe.
+In a multi-threaded environment, if multiple threads are accessing the same string, there's no risk of one thread modifying the string and affecting the other threads' operations.

+4. **Reliability and Predictability:** Strings being immutable guarantee that their values remain the same throughout the program's execution.
+This predictability is essential when dealing with complex programs and data structures.

+5. **Caching:** Python can cache strings, knowing they won't change.
+When the same string is used multiple times, Python can internally reuse the same memory location, leading to potential memory and performance optimizations.

+6. **Support for Hashing and Equality:** Immutability ensures that strings are reliable for hash-based data structures like sets and dictionaries, and it guarantees that string comparisons are consistent.

+While immutability provides these benefits, it also means that when you perform operations that seem to modify a string (e.g., string concatenation or slicing), Python creates a new string with the desired changes, leaving the original string intact.
+This behavior helps maintain data integrity and ensures that the string's value is preserved throughout the program's execution.
+If you need to make frequent modifications to a string, using a mutable data structure like a list and then converting it back to a string might be more efficient.

 ### 4. CRUD Operations on String